Jberivera/hippo/README.md

   }
 ]
 ```
-As you can see in this Json file we have an array, it has the information of a level in each one of his positions, let's explain each key and value,
+As you can see in this JSON file we have an array, it has the information of a level in each one of his positions, let's explain each key and value,

 > Value description below is about a level itself

 *key* | *value*
 --- | ---
-backg | path of background image
+`backg` | path to background image
-img | array of image's information (js objects)
+`img` | array of image's information (JS Objects)
-*img/src* | path of the image
+`*img/src*` | path to the image
-*img/scale* | image size according to screen size
+`*img/scale*` | image size according to screen size
-position | array with different positions that images can take
+`position` | array with different positions that images can take

-in the example above we have used a non sprite file, but we can combine both type in the same level just adding the extra information that a sprite needs as follows
+In the example above we have used a non sprite file, but we can combine both types in the same level just adding the extra information that a sprite needs as follows

 > note that add this object to img's array is what we meant to do, but for readability purposes we are not going to repeat the same code above.